leungkimming/ChatGPT4NFT/README4.md

 }
 ```
 ## The ChatGPT Bot structure
-### SemanticKernel (SK) Nuget package
-* An open source developed by Microsoft to encapsulate OpenAI, ChatGPT, hugging face, etc into a C# library
 ### Plugins
 * SK\NFTPlugin.cs: The major NFT functions, which in turn call the NFTService.cs in the MAUI App
 * SK\TimePlugin.cs: Today, Tomorrow, Next Tuesday, Next Month, etc. ChatGPT is weak in date arithmetics